rsdoiel/antenna/planet.md

 ---

-## Trump starts Gulf visit seeking big economic deals
+## US signs Saudi Arabia arms deal, lifts sanctions on Syria

 date: 2025-05-13, from: RTÉ News

-US President Donald Trump has arrived in Saudi Arabia on a four-day visit to the Gulf region, focusing more on economic deals than pressing regional security matters ranging from war in Gaza to talks over Iran's nuclear programme.
+US President Donald Trump has signed a strategic economic agreement with Saudi Arabia and announced the lifting of sanctions on Syria at the start of a tour of Gulf states aimed at drumming up trillions of dollars in investments.

 <br>